 The instructor reserves the right to make changes to the syllabus and course content.
-Any in-class announcements (verbal or written) are considered official addendum to this syllabus.
+Any announcement is considered an official addendum to this syllabus.
 It is the student's responsibility to know what changes have been made.
-It is the student's responsibility to check D2L and emails for course announcements.
+It is the student's responsibility to check Canvas and emails for course announcements.